bgamari/ghc-wiki-import/trac-roadmap.md

-Basically, the roadmap is just a list of future milestones.
-You can add a description to milestones (using [WikiFormatting](wiki-formatting)) describing main objectives, for example.
-In addition, tickets targeted for a milestone are aggregated, and the ratio between active and resolved tickets is displayed as a milestone progress bar.
-It is possible to further [ customise the ticket grouping](http://trac.edgewall.org/intertrac/TracRoadmapCustomGroups) and have multiple ticket statuses shown on the progress bar.
+A roadmap is a list of future milestones.
 The roadmap can be filtered to show or hide *completed milestones* and *milestones with no due date*.
 In the case that both *show completed milestones* and *hide milestones with no due date* are selected, *completed* milestones with no due date will be shown.

 ## The Milestone View

-You can add a description for each milestone (using [WikiFormatting](wiki-formatting)) describing main objectives, for example.
+A milestone is a future timeframe in which tickets are expected to be solved.
+You can add a description to milestones (using [WikiFormatting](wiki-formatting)) describing main objectives, for example.
 In addition, tickets targeted for a milestone are aggregated, and the ratio between active and resolved tickets is displayed as a milestone progress bar.
 It is possible to further [ customise the ticket grouping](http://trac.edgewall.org/intertrac/TracRoadmapCustomGroups) and have multiple ticket statuses shown on the progress bar.